cybernova/DNSaxfr/README.md

 ```

--b              Batch mode, makes the output readable when saved in a file
 -c COUNTRY_CODE Test Alexa top 50 sites by country
+-e              Make the script output exportable to a file
 -f FILE         Alexa's top 1M sites .csv file.
 To use with -m option
 -h              Display the help and exit
--i              Interactive mode
 -m RANGE        Test Alexa's top 1M sites.
 RANGE examples: 1 (start to test from 1st) or 354,400 (test from 354th to 400th)
 -n              Numeric address format for name servers
 -r MAXDEPTH     Test recursively every subdomain of a vulnerable domain, descend at most MAXDEPTH levels.
 0 means no limit